 Overseas territories like Anguilla, Bonaire, and Martinique all require foreign visitors to present a valid passport at the port of entry.

-Traveling from a country other than the United States requires a passport.
-American passport holders can expedite entry through US Customs and Border Protection (CBP) in San Juan through the Global Entry Program; however, the program is not currently available at airports in St Thomas and St Croix.
+Departures from outside the US require a passport.
+American passport holders can speed up entry through US Customs and Border Protection in San Juan through the Global Entry Program; however, it is not currently available at airports in St. Thomas and St. Croix.

 Traveling with a minor requires proof of citizenship, such as a birth certificate, naturalization certificate, citizenship certificate, passport book, or passport card.
-If you are not the minor’s parent or legal guardian, you must produce a certificate demonstrating your relationship with the child, as well as a notarized agreement from their parents or guardians stating your right to travel with the child.
+If you are not the minor’s parent or legal guardian, you must provide documentation demonstrating your relationship with the child, along with a notarized letter of consent from their parents or guardians.

 Why use Global Citizen Solutions?